The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/advanced-guide.md

 * Combo GCD or Soul Slice if not in combo
 * * The combo will be tight, so with high ping you may miss it.
 * Soul Slice if previously had to use combo
-* After Soul Slice use Bloodstalk Variant + Gibbet/Gallows
+* After Soul Slice use Blood Stalk Variant + Gibbet/Gallows

 Shadow of Death is not a necessary filler here but still recommended, as long as you don’t overcap.
 You will want one if you are potion weaving.
 If you are unable to maintain your combo, due to high ping or other factors it is recommended that you simply play a priority rotation instead.